 The poem (ORG No. 1165) was first published in The Legion: The Book of the British Legion by Britain’s Foremost Writers in Prose and Verse, Double Doran, 1929.
-[The Royal British Legion, sometimes referred to as simply The Legion, is the United Kingdom’s leading charity supporting those who have served or who are currently serving in the British Armed Forces, and their dependants.]
+[The Royal British Legion, sometimes referred to as simply The Legion, is the United Kingdom’s leading charity supporting those who have served or who are currently serving in the British Armed Forces, and their dependents.]

 It is collected in:

 - Inclusive Verse (1933)

 - Burwash Edition vol. 28

 Peter Keating (p.
 232) discusses this poem at some length:

 In 1929 Kipling published in The Legion Book a poem called “The English Way” which seemed totally remote from contemporary political issues.
 It was written tin the form of a border ballad, and its opening lines announced its kinship with two famous examples of the genre – “The Battle of Otterburn” and “Chevy Chase.”
 These were, respectively, the Scottish and English versions of a battle fought in 1388 between the Scots, led by the Earl of Douglas, and the English, led by Sir Henry Percy, Shakespeare’s Hotspur.
 [Henry IV Part 1]

 “The English Way” has, however, only indirect connections with the traditional ballads.
 It opens “after” the battle of Otterburn, and departs from historical events and the earlier ballads in assuming that Percy has been killed in the battle.[Kipling does not actually mention “Chevy Chase” but he follows it, for in that version of the battle Percy was killed: Ed.]
 Percy’s shade is addressed by a “witch-wife”, who is also a Kipling addition, though the idea for her may have been picked up from a related poem, “Northumberland Betrayed by Douglas”.